 But setting feasible objectives isn’t rocket science – everyone can do this, if they know certain planning techniques and can manage time.
 In this article, we’ll tell you about how to organize routine in a SMART way and give you some SMARTER goals examples as reference points.

 What Are Personal Goals?

 Goals fuel self-development.
 They are certain desired outcomes that one uses as a beacon for setting up long-term plans and making daily decisions.
 Goal examples may be anything – from losing pounds to reading a certain number of books till the next New Year.

-On an individual level, goals reduce fear of uncertainty.
+On an individual level, specific and measurable goals reduce fear of uncertainty.
 People who plan their future get more control over it.
 They think more positively and take aligned actions that lead to overall well-being, ultimately.

 In the corporate environment, a “goal” is commonly displaced by a “KPI”.
-However, KPIs are rather components of a particular goal because they allow tracking and assessing its completion.
+However, KPIs are rather components of a particular measurable goal because they allow tracking and assessing its completion.
 For example, a company may want to increase its market share during the next year.
-This mid-term goal can be decomposed into a set of specific KPIs for every team, and further – into a set of individual performance indicators.
+This mid-term goal can be decomposed into a set of specific KPIs for every team, and further – into a set of individual performance indicators and certain time frame.
 Individual KPIs can contribute to employees’ career development goals and serve as a rationale for assessing their knowledge, expertise, and productivity.

-To be met, a goal should be specific, measurable, achievable, relevant, and time-based.
+To be successfully executed, a goal should be specific, measurable, achievable, relevant, and time-based.
 In plain English, it should be SMART.
-An objective with no details and frames, whether it is set on individual, team, or corporate level, is rather a vision or apprehension.
+An objective with no details and time frames, whether it is set on individual, team, or corporate level, is rather a vision or apprehension.

 What Are S.M.A.R.T Goals?